ecmwf/earthkit-hydro/docs/source/index.rst

 .. important::

-    This software is **Emerging** and subject to ECMWF's guidelines on `Software Maturity <https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity>`_.
+    This software is **Incubating** and subject to ECMWF's guidelines on `Software Maturity <https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity>`_.

 **earthkit-hydro** is a Python library for common hydrological functions.
 It is the hydrological component of earthkit :cite:`earthkit`.